-8. Remuneration and Commitment to Living Wages
+8. Standard Of Living & Fair Wages

 The living wage idea, which ensures salaries sufficient to provide an acceptable quality of living for the employee and her or his family, is the basis of GFL's compensation structure.
-The Company respects the right of personnel to a living wage.
-As a SA8000 certified organization, we shall be guided by the Global Living Wage Coalition as adopted by Social Accountability International and shall follow the Anker methodology for calculating the local living wage.
-Our definition of Living wage is as follows:
+A reasonable level of living is determined by having enough food, water, shelter, healthcare, education, transportation, clothes, and other necessities, as well as savings for unforeseen circumstances.